It's OK to celebrate the Fourth with precautions, despite the pandemic, Fauci says - KION546

 The Alpha variant, also known as B.1.1.7, was first seen in Britain.
 The Delta variant, known as B.1.617.2, was first seen in India.

-Across the country, Walensky said that communities with low vaccination coverage remain vulnerable, especially due to the spread of the “hyper-transmissible Delta variant.”
+Across the country, Walensky said, communities with low vaccination coverage remain vulnerable, especially due to the spread of the “hyper-transmissible Delta variant.”

+“Currently, approximately 1,000 counties in the United States have vaccination coverage of less than 30%.
+These communities, primarily in the Southeast and Midwest, are our most vulnerable,” Walensky said.

-As concerns about the Delta variant grow, the Biden administration was set to announce Thursday that it is deploying response teams across the US to areas with high spread of the virus, a White House official told CNN.
+As concerns about the Delta variant grow, the Biden administration announced Thursday that it is deploying response teams across the US to areas with high spread of the virus, a White House official told CNN.

 These teams will go into communities where officials are worried about a potentially deadly combination: low vaccination rates and a significant presence of the highly infectious Delta variant.
 The teams will be composed of officials from the CDC, the Department of Health and Human Services and the Federal Emergency Management Agency.